-With over 700 hotels in the UK, Premier Inn is the UK’s largest hotel chain.
+With more than 800 hotels in the UK, Premier Inn is the UK’s largest hotel chain.
 We have more hotels in more places making it easier for you to stay away from home.
 Our guests tell us they love the value we offer, our clean comfortable rooms and the warm welcome they receive from our Team Members.

 At Premier Inn we take the needs and equal treatment of all our guests extremely seriously.
 We have invested heavily in this area in recent years and are committed to ensuring our facilities and services are accessible to all.

 Notwithstanding this, Premier Inn recognises that there is no single hotel design or layout that will entirely meet all individuals’ needs and preferences.
 If during your stay you feel there is something we could do to assist you, or make your stay more comfortable, please allow us the opportunity to do so by contacting Reception.